How the TWAP Oracle in Uniswap v2 Works

 Clearly, we are generally not interested in the average price since the pool came into existence.
 We only want to look back a certain amount of time (1 hour, 1 day, etc).

-Here is the TWAP formula gain.
+Here is the TWAP formula again.

 If we are only interested in prices since T4, then we want to be doing the following